JacksonChen666/JacksonChen666.github.io/index.md

 Website made by Jackson.
 Big love and support to Jackson

 Just another person on the planet you say that likes weird stuff right?
 No I am more than that.
 I like lots of stuff some might not like, and expect.<br>
-I was born in Hungary, and I come from a Chinese culture which is a bit differnet, but I like food that is not Chinese for some reason.<br>
+I was born in Hungary, and I come from a Chinese culture which is a bit different, but I like food that is not Chinese for some reason.<br>
 On this website, you can find stuff like [my life](life.html) where you could learn more about me.

 <div id="latest_video">